Gaser98/Infrastructure/README.md

 # Setup
 ## Terraform
-A private gke cluster of 3 nodes gor higher availability and sclaibility if needed with the needed resources to provide it with secure access which are:
+A private gke cluster of 3 nodes for higher availability and sclaibility if needed with the needed resources to provide it with secure access which are:
 VPC,Subnet,Cloud NAT,Cloud NAT router,Jumphost server,IAP ssh permission.
 ![image](https://github.com/Gaser98/Infrastructure/assets/76227165/ee741336-0738-46df-b6c7-6e9192af0e4f)